Step 2: Admission Requirements

 - Roskilde University does not accept IELTS One Skill Retake.

-Your high school diploma from an EU/EEA or Nordic country or your IB/EB diploma may be sufficient to fulfil the requirement of English at Danish B-level (you can find information about how to document your English level here).
-However, we must note that this is an academic assessment that will be made together with your application of admission.
+Your upper secondary education diploma from an EU/EEA or Nordic country or your IB/EB diploma may be sufficient to fulfil the requirement of English at Danish B-level.
+We must note that this is an academic assessment that will be made together with your application of admission.

-This means that if we assess that your high school, IB or EB diploma does not fulfil the English language requirement, your application for admission will be rejected on that ground.
-You will not be able to send one of the tests listed above after we have made an academic assessment in which we may find that the level of your high school from an EU, EEA or Nordic country or your IB/EB diploma is insufficient.
+This means that if we assess that your upper secondary education, IB or EB diploma does not fulfil the English language requirement, your application for admission will be rejected on that ground.
+You will not be able to send one of the tests listed above after we have made an academic assessment in which we may find that the level of your upper secondary education from an EU, EEA or Nordic country or your IB/EB diploma is insufficient.

-Unfortunately, it is currently not possible to get a pre-assessment of your high school, IB or EB diploma from the admissions office.
+Unfortunately, it is currently not possible to get a pre-assessment of your upper secondary education, IB or EB diploma from the admissions office.

 Please note that we need to receive the documentation when you submit your application for admission.

-If you choose to take up the option of documenting your English proficiency through a European high school diploma, you need to submit a verification form with your diploma.
-The verification form must be filled in, stamped and signed by the school in order to be accepted.
+If you choose to take up the option of documenting your English proficiency through a European upper secondary education diploma, you need to submit a verification form with your diploma to document the number of hours of instruction in the subject English.
+Your school must fill in how many hours of instruction (60 minutes) you have had in the subject English during the final three years of your upper secondary education.
+The verification form must be filled in, stamped and signed by your school in order to be accepted.

 Danish language requirement